The pro-innovation framework

 - Empowers existing regulators to interpret and apply AI principles within their domains

-- Avoids statutory requirements—the five principles are currently non-binding guidance
+- Avoids statutory requirements — the five principles remain non-binding guidance

-- Maintains flexibility to adapt as AI technology evolves rapidly
+- Maintains flexibility as AI technology evolves rapidly

 - Reaffirmed the "agile and principles-based" approach